misternebula/misternebula/README.md

 Hey!
-I'm \_nebula, a C# programmer with heavy experience with Unity.
-I've worked on many mods for Outer Wilds, and was part of the team creating the Mod Loader.
-My biggest project has been QSB, the multiplayer mod for Outer Wilds.
+I'm \_nebula, a software engineer with a lot of experience in C# and Unity.
+I also do a lot of reverse engineering.

+Known Languages:
+- C#
+- Java
+- HTML/CSS
+- Javascript
+- SQL
+- PHP (a bit)
+- C/C++ (a bit)